jaredmcgrath/LikeCompiler/Documentation.md

 Then, to each of these respective rules the following changes were made:

 - The `WhileStmt` rule was modified to expect a `Block` following the expression.
 The `Block` handles the emission of `sBegin` and `sEnd`.
 Then `WhileStmt` expects a termination of the loop with `end;`
 - The `RepeatStmt` now expects a `Block` immediately following the `'repeat'`.
 As the parser is parsing the `Block`, it will eventually encounter the `'while'`, which causes the parser to return to `RepeatStmt`.
 Following this, `sRepeatEnd` is emitted, then we expect the expression in `while <expression>;`.
-Since we are emitting the recycled `sRepeatStmt` token (which terminates on a truthy expression), we need to negate the expression before ending it.
+Since we are emitting the recycled `sRepeatStmt` token (which terminates when the expression becomes true), we need to negate the expression before ending it.
 To do this, `sNot` is emitted before `sExpnEnd`

 ## String Type